Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 Represents an application described by the model.

-It includes the following basic properties:
+It includes the following basic properties which are mainly, but not only used to create meaningful file headers:

 * **vendor** - The vendor of the application.
 Usually this is the name of a company or institution.
 Starting with Zikula 1.4 the vendor and name of an application are combined to a unique name.
 This makes it possible to have for example multiple News modules installed from different vendors.
 * **author** - The author of the application.
 Usually this is the full name of the developer.